Funding for Interdisciplinary Student Projects + Research 2018-2019 Information and Application

 Information Required for Completing the Application

 You may save the application at any time and return later to finish if needed; however, we encourage you to have the following information ready:

-1. Grant Narrative (please address the following questions in a minimum of 500 words)
+1. Grant Narrative (please address the following questions in 300-500 words)

-- Describe how the project is interdisciplinary and why this approach is appropriate for your project.
+- How is the project interdisciplinary and why will this approach be appropriate for your project?

-- If this is a group project, describe the benefits and challenges of this interdisciplinary collaboration.
+- If this is a group project, how will you address benefits and challenges of this interdisciplinary collaboration?

 - How do you anticipate carrying out the project?
 Explain the general timeline and describe team member responsibilities.